GreenFlag31/node-tao/README.md

     <b>If you want to compare `tao` with `eta`</b>
   </summary>

-- Tao set security by design: Stack traces are not and _should not_ be visible in the browser.
+- Tao set security by design: Stack traces are not (and _should not_) be visible in the browser.
 - Increased developer experience: Visual error representation, metrics, configuration options are checked.
+Zero frustration!
-- Immutability: Data provided in the template is immutable.
+- Immutability: Data provided in the template is immutable, ie. template data modification does not affect original data.
--
+- Clearer API: Scope is well defined and restricted, which also improves security.
+- Clearer template syntax: No prefix are needed.
+- Helpers: Global and local helpers are helpfull for many usecases, such as translation, little template logic, etc.
+- Flexible template path resolution: With `fileResolution` mode set to `flexible`, only end unique paths can be provided, which increases file path readability (feature equivalent to `namespaces`).

 </details>